ravihansiyuresha962-lab/yuresha_qa.github-SeleniumProject.io/README.md

 This project demonstrates web automation using Java and Selenium WebDriver.
 It automates the process of launching the Google Chrome browser, navigating to a web page, and properly closing the browser session.

 # Technologies Used
-# 1.Java
+Java
-# 2.Selenium WebDriver
+,Selenium WebDriver
-# 3.ChromeDriver
+,ChromeDriver
-IntelliJ IDEA
+,IntelliJ IDEA

 #  Key Features
 Launches Chrome browser using ChromeDriver
-Opens a specified URL (Google)
+,Opens a specified URL (Google)
-Demonstrates basic WebDriver setup and usage
+,Demonstrates basic WebDriver setup and usage
-Closes the browser after execution
+,Closes the browser after execution

 # Purpose of the Project

 This project is created to understand the fundamentals of:
 Browser automation
-Selenium setup and configuration
+,Selenium setup and configuration
-Writing and executing a simple test script in Java
+,Writing and executing a simple test script in Java